andreasabel/inCode/entry/introduction-to-singletons-3.md

-Code in this post is built on *GHC 8.6.1* with the *[nightly-2018-09-29](https://www.stackage.org/nightly-2018-09-29)* snapshot (so, singletons-2.5).
+Code in this post is built on *GHC 8.6.1* with the *[nightly-2018-09-29](https://www.stackage.org/nightly-2018-09-29)* snapshot (so, *singletons-2.5*).
+However, unless noted, all of the code should still work with *GHC 8.4* and *singletons-2.4*.
 Again, you can download the source for this file [here](https://github.com/mstksg/inCode/tree/master/code-samples/singletons/Door3.hs), and, if *stack* is installed, you can drop into a ghci session with all of the bindings in scope executing it: